-In addition to this, they have also found that even the smallest house at the edge of each town was linked to that town's central drainage system.
-It could also be a strong possibility that they not only drained waste water out, but also had a system to pump fresh water into their homes which was quite similar to modern plumbing.
+In addition to this, they have also found that even the smallest house at the edge of each town was linked to that town’s central drainage system.
+It could also be a strong possibility that they not only drained waste water out but also had a system to pump fresh water into their homes which were quite similar to modern plumbing.

 It was around the 1900 BC that signs of a gradual decline began to emerge.
 People started leaving the cities.
 Those who remained were the poorly nourished.
 As a matter of fact, around 1800 BC, most of the cities were abandoned.